8 min read

 Can "he falls first" work with a dual POV?

-It can, but you have to manage it carefully.
-If you're in both heads, the dramatic irony shifts.
-Instead of wondering whether the hero has feelings, you watch the heroine miss signals that are obvious from his POV.
-This can be equally satisfying, but the tension works differently.
-Single POV (hers) creates mystery.
-Dual POV creates frustration in the best possible way, because you're screaming at her to notice what's right in front of her.
+It can, but it requires careful management.
+If the reader is in both heads, the dramatic irony shifts.
+Instead of wondering whether the hero has feelings, the reader watches the heroine miss signals that are obvious from his POV.
+This can be equally satisfying, but the tension operates differently.
+Single POV (hers) tends to create mystery.
+Dual POV tends to create frustration in the best possible way, because you're screaming at the heroine to notice what's right in front of her.

 Why is "he falls first" more popular than "she falls first"?

 Cultural expectations make the reversal more emotionally charged.
 Men are socially conditioned to pursue, initiate, and control romantic timelines.
 When a hero falls first, he's in unfamiliar territory.
-The vulnerability feels heightened because he's doing something he hasn't been taught to do: wait, hope, and sit with uncertainty.
+The vulnerability feels heightened because he's doing something he hasn't been taught to do: wait, hope, and be uncertain.
 "She falls first" exists as a trope, but it doesn't carry the same subversive charge because women falling first is closer to the expected narrative.

 Does the hero always know he's fallen first?